statamic/v2-docs/content/pages/4.fieldtypes/index.md

     name: placeholder
     type: string
-    description: The placeholder text to be shown in the field for fieldtypes that support it. (eg. text and textarea)
+    description: The placeholder text to be shown in the field for fieldtypes that support it. (eg. text and textarea) -
+    name: classes
+    type: string
+    description: CSS class names that you want applied to the field wrapper.

 ---
 ## Default Settings {#default-settings}